Aviation Business Enterprise

 As you head into year three, you'll cover advanced modules including avionics and aircraft system design.
 You'll complete experiments and project work, culminating in your individual final year project.
 In your final year, you will take your studies to postgraduate level, completing modules in engineering computation, aerospace system design and aerodynamics.

-Salford is driven by industry and we passionately believe in applying knowledge to real-world activities.
-Industry placements are a great opportunity to get some hands-on experience and make those early career connections.
+Industry placements are a great opportunity to get some hands-on experience and make career connections.
 On this course, you'll have the option to take an industry placement between years two and three.
 Although you’ll be responsible for securing your placement, our tutors will support you, monitor your progress and assess your final placement report.
 By successfully completing a placement year, you can also add 'with professional experience' to your final degree award.

 This is your introduction to the history of air transport systems leading to the current state of the aviation business.

 - Evolution of surface transportation systems – roadways, railways and waterways

 - Beginnings of air transport – first generation airships and winged flying machines

 - Development of technologies relating to improvements in civilian and military aircraft designs